Investment rationale

 Core opportunity identified

-GRO identified the potential for connectivity to evolve from a tracking function into industry infrastructure—enabling transparency, utilization, and decision-making across the full construction value chain.
+GRO alongside the management identified the potential for connectivity to evolve from a tracking function into industry infrastructure—enabling transparency, utilization, and decision-making across the full construction value chain.

-Trackunit combined deep domain knowledge with founder-led conviction to move beyond hardware and build a scalable software platform capable of aligning multiple stakeholder incentives.
+Trackunit combined deep domain knowledge with a strong leadership conviction to move beyond hardware and build a scalable software platform capable of aligning multiple stakeholder incentives.

 A neutral, embedded operating layer for construction equipment—one that could compound value over time through data density, ecosystem participation, and repeatable execution.